practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 **Installing and configuring Nginx**

-We rely on the [nginx cookbook](https://github.com/opscode-cookbooks/nginx) to do most of the hard work of setting up our web server for us.
-Apart from overriding a few default attributes, we only need to include the `nginx:default` recipe into our own code to install the relevant software p ackages, generate an `nginx.conf` file, and to provide all the necessary init scripts to manage Nginx as a service.
+We rely on the nginx cookbook to do most of the hard work of setting up our web server for us.
+Apart from overriding a few default attributes, we only need to include the `nginx:default` recipe into our own code to install the relevant software packages, generate an `nginx.conf` file, and to provide all the necessary init scripts to manage Nginx as a service.
 The following four lines of code take care of all of that four us: